opendata-swiss/ogdch_checker/README.md

 3. in case no organisation-admins are available the parent organization organization admins will be taken
 4. in case there are still no contacts the dcat_admin email will be taken from the config file

+### Statistics

+The checker sends additional emails with some statistics about each run to the default contsct.
+The followings statistics will be emailed:

+- a list of checks that have been performed together with the counts of how often the errors occured
+- a list of organizations with the contacts that have been informed together with the counts of errors that have been reported to them

 ## Install

 ```